oroinc/documentation/user/back-office/system/frontend-menus/overview.rst

 .. note:: * When *Show all items at once* is selected, the user menu has the following look in the storefront:

              .. image:: /user/img/system/frontend_menu/ShowAllItemsAtOnce.png
+                :alt: A sample of the customer_usermenu in the storefront illustrating the Show all items at once option

           * When *Show subitems in a popup* is selected, the user menu has the following look in the storefront:

              .. image:: /user/img/system/frontend_menu/ShowSubitemsInPopup.png
+                :alt: A sample of the customer_usermenu in the storefront illustrating the Show subitems in a popup option

 To configure user menu globally: